tensorflow/datasets/docs/add_dataset.md

 }
 ```

-The `tfds.features.FeatureConnector` object abstracts the way the feature is
+The `tfds.features.FeatureConnector` object abstracts away how the feature is
-internally encoded on disk from how it is presented to the user.
+encoded on disk from how it is presented to the user.
 Below is a
 diagram showing the abstraction layers of the dataset and the transformation
 from the raw dataset files to the `tf.data.Dataset` object.